vitaly/gmail-later/README.md

 - go to http://script.google.com
 - create a new project
 - paste the contents of gmail-later.js
-- run the 'setup' function. it will pre-create the labels
+- run the `setup` function. it will pre-create the labels
-- setup trigger for process every 15/30 min
+- setup a trigger for the `process` function every 15 minutes.

 # Usage